beinzheans/Tramplus-Project/README.md

 #### Leaving the tram

-All passangers will have a random value every time a tram makes their stop.
+All passangers will have a 10% to leave every time a tram makes their stop.
 If this random value is in a range of values, then the passenger will leave the tram.

 ### Tram Behaviour